 How AI can turbo-charge the drafting process

 Whenever I meet with schools and teachers, they are often thrilled by the prospect of how Mark My Words might transform the drafting process.
-Teachers almost unanimously agree that – we see it as an opportunity for us to intervene before the final assessment.
+Teachers almost unanimously agree that drafting is helpful – we see it as an opportunity for us to intervene before the final assessment.
 Through drafting, we can find out whether our feedback is being picked up and applied by our students to improve their score or performance.

 The research confirms our hunch – feedback through drafting is critical.